Snowdar/asv-subtools/README.md

 The project structure, training framework and data pipeline shown as follows could help you to have some insights into ASV-Subtools.

 > By the way, **if you can not see the pictures in Github**, maybe you should try to check the DNS of your network or use a VPN agent.
 If you are a student of XMU, then the VPN of campus network could be very helpful for these types of problems (see [https://vpn.xmu.edu.cn](https://vpn.xmu.edu.cn) for a configuration).
-Of course, **the least worst way is to clone ASV-Subtools to your local notebook.**
+Of course, **at least the last way is to clone ASV-Subtools to your local notebook.**

 ### Project Structure
 ASV-Subtools contains **three main branches**: